joshuapaling/ruby-atm-microcourse/readme.md

 *Created by Joshua Paling, [@joshuapaling](https://twitter.com/joshuapaling)*

+This is the last exercise of the day, and it's intended to challenge you.
+We'll be using TDD (which you learned about earlier), but all the tests have been written for you, already.

 We'll be writing a function to handle withdrawing money from an ATM.
 It will accept an amount, and return either an `array` representing the notes to return, or `false` if that amount cannot be made up of the available notes.

-This tutorial consists of 4 steps, and 2 challenge steps.
-We'll start simple, then add more challenging requirements with each step.
+Hopefully this provides you with the thrill of writing your own original code to solve a problem.

+**Beginners**, don't worry - we'll start simple.
+**Advanced devs** - don't worry, we'll ramp things up pretty steeply!

 ### Workflow
-Each step has pre-built tests, which you can use to verify your code works as expected.
+Each step has pre-written tests, to verify your code works.
 For each step, you'll take the following actions:

-a) Copy the tests for that step into your code, replacing the tests from the previous step.
+a) Copy the tests for that step, and paste them over the top of the previous tests.

 b) Modify your code, and re-run the tests, until all tests pass. *Note: some steps have tips at the bottom - make sure to read those.*

-c) If there are discussion points, spend a few minutes talking about them with your pairing partner.

-d) Move on to the next step and repeat.
+c) Some steps have discussion points.
+Discuss them - they'll help you moving forward.

+d) Repeat.

 ### To run the tests: